 Belize is also a safe tax haven and considered one of the best places to retire overseas.

 1 Belizean dollar = 33.84 Indian rupees (as of Jan 27, 2017)

 Ecuador in South America should appeal to the naturist among retirees; its geographical contours cover bits of the Amazon jungles, the Andes and the wildlife-rich Galapagos Islands.
 It also dangles some very attractive incentives to go with the wildlife.

 Ecuador’s has a discount programme for its senior citizens, but as the country’s constitution guarantees foreign residents the same rights as Ecuadoreans, retired expats aged 65 or older, can enjoy the same benefits as locals.

-Senior Indian citizens who are wants to retire abroad, Ecuador is one of the best places to retire overseas since it has a lot to offer.
+Senior Indian citizens who are wants to retire abroad should contemplate Ecuador in their retirement planning as it has a lot to offer.
 Some of the benefits of its over-65 discount programme being:

 Another popular discount for residents over the age of 65 including foreigners is the 50% airfare waiver on international travel on Taca, Copa Airlines and AeroGal flights.

 The scheme, which is not part of the official discount programme, applies to round-trip tickets purchased for flights originating within the country.

 Ecuador also has a charming law to help residents over the age of 65 years: they do not have to stand in queue when making a bank deposit or paying a utility bill; the law allows a senior citizen to walk up to the front of the line.